Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 | `(x: number, y: number) => void` | `undefined` | see [worklets](https://docs.swmansion.com/react-native-reanimated/docs/2.x/fundamentals/worklets/) |

-Worklet callback triggered when the wrapped component has been panned beyond the boundaries defined by its enclosing container, receives as an argument how much the component has been panned beyond such boundaries in both `x` and `y` axis.
+Worklet callback triggered when the wrapped component has been panned beyond the boundaries defined by its enclosing container, receives as an argument the amount the component has been panned beyond such boundaries in both `x` and `y` axis.

 ### onPanEnd